GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	provided in the remote configuration section which name is equal to instanceLabel.

+replication.maxConnectionsPerRoute
+:	Maximum number of HTTP connections per one HTTP route.

+	Default: 100

+replication.maxConnections
+:	Total number of HTTP connections pool.

+	Default: 2 * replication.maxConnectionsPerRoute

+replication.connectionTimeout
+:	Defines the socket timeout ({@code SO_TIMEOUT}) in milliseconds,
+	which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets.

+	Default: 5000

+replication.idleTimeout
+:	Defines period of inactivity in milliseconds after which persistent connections must
+	be re-validated prior to being leased to the consumer.
+Non-positive value disables connection validation.
+This check helps detect connections that have become stale (half-closed) while kept inactive in the pool.

+	Default: 10000

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request